planet-nine-app/MAGIC/README-UX.md

 ## Overview

+*A note on currency* - This README makes reference to small-scale transactions.
+Of course, most of the world doesn't use the same currency, and the volatility, and relative obscurity of cryptocurrencies make them unsuitable to the task of conveying some global sense of value.
+I thought about using the price of a gallon of milk as a measure, but that doesn't work as a shared experience either.
+I think the closest thing to a universal commodity is probably gas/petrol, and since four liters is roughly a gallon we can use that as the unit of measure.
+Of course the price of gas/petrol varies widely, but the order of magnitude is the same...I hope.
+And since this explanation is too wordy already, the comparison of values is between the value of an ad-supported page view, which I'll abbreviate as APV, and four liters of gas/petrol, which I'll abbreviate as 4LP.

+## Now the actual overview

 The main README talks a lot about how MAGIC can be used for traditional moneyed transactions, and we'll talk about that some here, but what I really want to talk about is non-moneyed transactions.
 Transactions that are truly MAGICal, and how we can make them _feel_ magical.